contao/docs/docs/manual/guides/filter.en.md

 </div>
 ```

-Here you can choose a new, own content element under the name »`Filter-Element`«.
+Here you can choose a new, own content element under the name »Filter-Element«.
 You can then use this for the
 content to be filtered in combination with the content elements of the type »HTML« (see above).

 {{% notice tip %}}